 7. I support a legislative ban on any new logging projects in Victoria’s native forests.

-8. I support government decisions that give market certainty for the roll-out of climate-safe alternatives in Victoria.
+8. I support government decisions that give market certainty for the roll-out of renewable energy and other climate-safe alternatives in Victoria.

 Finally it asks which climate-related issue, if any, they will publicly support in their election platform.

 Survey responses from Victorian state election candidates will be posted here as they come in.